Anangu Schools

 Anungu schools is a group of ten schools operated by the Government of South Australia which are located in the west of the Australian state of South Australia.
 Eight are located in the Aboriginal lands of Anangu Pitjantjatjara Yankunytjatjara (APY lands), while one is in Maralinga Tjarutja and on in the community of Yalata, all offering primary and secondary schooling to a local body of students who are largely Aboriginal.

 The word anangu means "human being", or "person", and is used by several Aboriginal Australian peoples of the Western Desert cultural bloc to describe themselves.

 APY

 Amata Anangu School

 Amata Anangu School is located in the community of Amata.
 In 2018, the school offered Reception to Year 12, and had a total enrolment of 92 students of whom 84% were Indigenous and a teaching staff of 15.

 Ernabella Anangu School

 Ernabella Anangu School is located in the community of Pukatja.
 In 2018, the school offered Reception to Year 12, and had a total enrolment of 147 students of whom 93% were Indigenous and a teaching staff of 16.

 Fregon Anangu School

 Fregon Anangu School is located in the community of Kaltjiti.
 In 2018, the school offered Reception to Year 12, and had a total enrolment of 57 students of whom 84% were Indigenous and a teaching staff of eight.

+A new school building opened in early November 2025, celebrated by a concert in which students performed live alongside local and regional bands including the Kaltjiti Travellers, PJ Reggae, Desert Melody, The Fregon Band, Tjupi Band, Eastern Arrernte Band, Coloured Rainbow, and the Laranpa Band, as well as rapper Barkaa from Sydney, and APY hip hop band DEM MOB.
+The school integrates traditional culture with contemporary educational methods, and now offers SACE Certificate II in music, organised by TAFE SA.
+DEM MOB collaborated to create the course, and some of the band members will teach in Pitjantjatjara.
+The school principal is Sara Porzio.